 Aberdeen is an ancient city that grew up around two great rivers, the Dee and the Don, which flow into the North Sea.
 Its hinterland stretches from the great wilderness of the Cairngorm Mountains to one of the world’s most impressive coastlines.

 The City Region is home to almost half-a-million people, 230,000 of whom live in Aberdeen

 Aberdeen received Royal Burgh status from David I of Scotland (1124–53), opening the door to trade.
-Fishing, shipbuilding, paper-making, textiles, quarrying, oil and gas exploration and extraction, food science, tourism: for centuries the city has helped drive the wider economy.
+Fishing, shipbuilding, paper-making, textiles, quarrying, oil and gas exploration and extraction, food science, tourism: for centuries the city has an economic power-house.

-The City Centre Masterplan complements a number of other ambitious projects in the region, including a new Aberdeen Exhibition and Conference Centre; the expansion of Aberdeen Harbour; the Aberdeen Western Peripehral Route; and digital enhancements.
+The City Centre Masterplan complements a number of other ambitious projects in the region, including a new Aberdeen Exhibition and Conference Centre; the Aberdeen Western Peripehral Route; and the expansion of Aberdeen Harbour.

 To discover some of the invest opportunities presented by the Masterplan, click here.

 To test your knowledge of Aberdeen, try our quick quiz.